 You’re influenced by your peers and are fearful of conflicting with your surroundings.
 So you let your inner voice drown and give in to the conditioning.
 Psychology has a fancy name for this phenomenon – Herd Instinct.

-This instinct led me to choose an engineering degree.
-Here’s a fun video showing that it’s difficult to maintain your individuality.
+This instinct led me to pursue an engineering degree.
 Anyway, let’s get back…

 So will questioning your beliefs change your everyday life events?